-Even as Naruto knelt by Wendy's side, the young girl didn't acknowledge his presence.
+Even as Naruto knelt by Wendy's side, she didn't acknowledge his presence.
 He said nothing at first but leaned in close, cradling her head to his chest and ignoring the faint sheet of dust that coated her hair.

 It wasn't long before her body quivered as racking sobs started to fall free against his poncho.
 Her curative spell wavered, flickering and dimming before it died down.

-Erza had regained a healthy red flush in her cheeks, whereas compared to her deathly pale and sickly complexion when the poison had ravaged her system earlier.
-Even Lucy could sense that the knight was beginning to stir as her body began to respond to Wendy's treatment.
+Erza had regained a healthy red flush in her cheeks, whereas compared to her deathly pale and sickly complexion when the poison had ravaged her system.
+Even Lucy could sense that Erza was beginning to stir.

 Suddenly, a pillar of light gushed up from the earth behind them, quite a distance from their location, towering towards the sky.
 Visible streams of dark magic started to intertwine with the pillar, corroding its natural silvery-white and staining it with a cold and sinister black.
 There was an intense battle in which the two warring sides vied for control, but it was short-lived as the black energy started to consume the entire pillar, bathing the forest in an eerie and unnatural glow.
 The palpable tension in the air became thick with a suffocating malicious presence.